-HDFC Bank Q4 profit rises 18% to Rs 6,928 cr, asset quality improves
+HDFC Bank Q4 profit rises 18% to Rs 6,928 cr, NII growth at 16%

 Other income or non-interest income during the quarter grew by 23.84 percent to Rs 6,032.57 crore YoY, driven by fees & commissions (up 14.61 percent YoY), gain on sale/revaluation of investments (up 147 percent) and recoveries & dividend (up 33.5 percent).

-HDFC Bank in its BSE filing said the lockdown to limit the spread of COVID-19 had impacted not only business volumes, but it also could not optimise collection efforts and as a results of which fees/other income were lower by Rs 450 crore for the quarter.
+HDFC Bank in its BSE filing said that the lockdown enforced to limit the spread of COVID-19 had impacted not only business volumes, but it also could not optimise collection efforts and as a result of this fees/other incomes were lower by Rs 450 crore for the quarter.

 Pre-provision operating profit increased by 19.51 percent to Rs 12,958.82 crore compared to year-ago period, HDFC Bank said in its BSE filing.